Thinking you'll get a free bag on your next JetBlue flight? Think again.

 Earn JetBlue Status

-Mosaic is JetBlue’s top-tier status, and it’ll get you two free checked bags and a free carry-on bag on every JetBlue flight.
-Along with a wide array of other generous benefits, holding Mosaic status is a solid option to ensure you of never paying for baggage fees.
+Mosaic is JetBlue's status program, and it'll get you two free checked bags and a free carry-on bag on every JetBlue flight.
+Along with a wide array of other generous benefits, holding Mosaic status is a solid option to ensure you never have to pay for baggage fees.

 Baggage fees are a pain.
 Airlines make billions of dollars a year charging for what they once included for free on each and every ticket.